Rezwan1994/Basic-Git-Command/README.md

-# Common Git Code
+# Common Git Command
-Here I've noted down some basic and common git code what we need to use everytime.
+Here I've noted down some basic and common git command what we need to use everytime.
 ---

 ---